Argentines Down Tools In Challenge To Budget-slashing Milei - UrduPoint

 Argentines Down Tools In Challenge To Budget-slashing Milei

-Argentine President Javier Milei faced the first major challenge to his budget-slashing policies Wednesday as workers downed tools en masse and took to the streets in protest
+Buenos Aires, (APP - UrduPoint / Pakistan Point News - 25th Jan, 2024) Tens of thousands of Argentines took to the streets Wednesday and many downed tools in a major challenge to President Javier Milei's budget-slashing policies just weeks after he took office.

-Buenos Aires, (APP - UrduPoint / Pakistan Point News - 24th Jan, 2024) Argentine President Javier Milei faced the first major challenge to his budget-slashing policies Wednesday as workers downed tools en masse and took to the streets in protest.
+Huge crowds gathered outside parliament in the heart of Buenos Aires for one of the biggest demonstrations in recent years, heeding the strike called by the South American country's main labour union, the CGT.

-Thousands had gathered by midday in the heart of Buenos Aires for what is expected to be the biggest demonstration in years, called by the South American country's main union, the CGT, with some seven million members.
+Protesters bore placards reading "The homeland is not for sale" and "Eating is not a privilege" as they marched to the beat of drums and sound of exploding firecrackers and held aloft a giant effigy of Milei.

-Protesters bore placards reading: "The homeland is not for sale" and "Eating is not a privilege" as they marched to the beat of drums and exploding firecrackers, and held aloft a giant puppet in the image of Milei.
+"We come to defend 40 years of democracy, defend the homeland," CGT leader Hector Daer told the crowd.

-Milei took office in December after a campaign vowing to slash public spending.
+"Walking around with a chainsaw is one thing, governing is another," he added about Milei's frequent brandishing of a chainsaw on the campaign trail as a symbol of his envisaged public spending cuts.

-Ten days after he came to power, the new president announced a set of sweeping reforms that lessened some worker protections, abolished a price ceiling on rent and lifted price controls on certain consumer goods.
+Ten days after he came to power in December, the new president announced a set of sweeping reforms that lessened some worker protections, abolished a price ceiling on rent and lifted price controls on certain consumer goods, among other things.

 Poverty levels in Latin America's third-biggest economy are at 40 percent and the country is battling annual inflation exceeding 200 percent after decades of financial mismanagement.